Fermi's golden rule for spontaneous emission in absorptive and amplifying media

 where $|0\rangle$ is the vacuum state.
-The interpretation of SE decay can thus be thought of as a consequence of radiation reaction or from vacuum fluctuations~\cite{Milonni1976,PhysRevLett.77.2444,dung2000spontaneous, PhysRevA.61.033807}, which are identical in the case of lossy media, as both simply depend on the LDOS in this case.
-Thus, the theory of SE decay can often approximate the TLS as a harmonic oscillator (bosonic), which yields the same result as a weak excitation approximation.
+The interpretation of SE decay, on a quantum level, is a consequence of radiation reaction and vacuum fluctuations~\cite{Milonni1976,PhysRevLett.77.2444,dung2000spontaneous, PhysRevA.61.033807}, which are identical in the case of lossy media, where both simply depend on the LDOS.
+Thus, in purely lossy environments, the theory of SE decay can often be developed equally from a classical treatment of light and matter through radiation reaction terms from Poynting's theorem~\cite{Hecht}, and from a weak coupling limit of quantized light-matter interactions through vacuum fluctuations and radiation reaction terms.
+In the following, such approaches utilizing Eq.~\eqref{eq: FGR_class} for calculating SE are denoted as LDOS-SE models.

-Consequently, in the literature, Eqs.~\eqref{eq: FGR_class} and \eqref{eq: SEClass2} are commonly used as a basis for calculating important optical figures of merit, such as the Purcell factor and the radiative $\beta$-factor, even with gain media~\cite{PhysRevLett.117.107402,Pick:17,PhysRevB.102.155303, PhysRevA.64.033812}.
+Consequently, Eqs.~\eqref{eq: FGR_class} and \eqref{eq: SEClass2} are commonly used as a basis for calculating important figures of merit, such as the Purcell factor and radiative $\beta$-factor, even with gain media~\cite{PhysRevLett.117.107402,Pick:17,PhysRevB.102.155303, PhysRevA.64.033812}.
 Indeed, Purcell's formula~\cite{purcell1946resonance} is simply a special case of Eqs.~\eqref{eq: FGR_class}-\eqref{eq: SEClass2} for a single electromagnetic mode, aligned to the dipole and frequency of the TLS.